Fedora: In popular culture

-Coach Tom Landry wore the hat while he was the head coach of the Dallas Cowboys.
+Coach Tom Landry wore the hat while he was the head coach of the Dallas Cowboys (1960 to 1988).
 It would later become his trademark image.
 A cenotaph dedicated to Landry with a depiction of his fedora was placed in the official Texas State Cemetery in Austin at the family's request.
 In addition the Cowboys wore a patch on their uniforms during the 2000 season depicting Landry's fedora.
-His panel in the Cowboys “Ring of Honor” features a depiction of a fedora where a uniform number is shown for players.
+His panel in the Cowboys "Ring of Honor" features a depiction of a fedora where a uniform number is shown for players.

-Two Lupin III characters, Daisuke Jigen and Koichi Zenigata, wear fedoras as their regular wear; Jigen because he's a retired gangster, and Zenigata because his look was inspired by old-time detectives such as Dick Tracy.

 Indiana Jones re-popularized the fedora in the Indiana Jones franchise.
 The backstory of how he obtains the hat is told in the prologue of Indiana Jones and the Last Crusade, the third film of the series, and the character who gives him the hat is credited as "Fedora".

-Tom Baker's Doctor Who wears a Fedora almost identical to that of Indiana Jones.

 The character Freddy Krueger, from the Nightmare on Elm Street franchise, also wears a brown fedora.

 The fedora hat of the ninth president of Turkey, Süleyman Demirel, was a famous part of the president's image.

+Ice hockey coaches often wore one, most notably coaches Punch Imlach, Toe Blake, Billy Reay, and Murray Armstrong.

 In the 21st century, the fedora has made a reappearance in the fashion world along with other types of classic hats such as the porkpie and the homburg.
 In addition, the fedora has appeared in recent portrayals of movies and television shows that are set in the past, such as Mad Men (2007–15), Shutter Island (2010), and Boardwalk Empire (2010–14).
 Michael Jackson also frequently wore a fedora while performing on stage.

-By the early 21st century, the fedora had become a symbol of hipsters.
-Vice has referred to the early 2000s as a "fedora renaissance", with celebrities like Johnny Depp and Pete Doherty wearing the hat.
-By 2016, the term "fedora" became derisively associated with neckbeard and incel stereotypes in online culture, with Vice stating "fedoras may be the single most-hated fashion accessory money can buy", despite the fact that the hat in question is nearly always a trilby rather than a fedora.
-A popular meme featuring actor Jerry Messing tipping a trilby with the dialogue of "M'lady" is often associated with such spoofs of incel culture.
-A 2016 issue of The Unbeatable Squirrel Girl depicts Marvel Comics villain Mole Man reenacting the "M'lady" meme on the cover.